jrnold/r4ds-exercise-solutions/docs/factors.md

 <div class="answer">

 Group all the non-responses into one category, and then group other categories into a smaller number.
-Since there is a clear ordering, we wouldn't want to use something like `fct_lump`.
+Since there is a clear ordering, we would not use `fct_lump()`.`

 ```r
 levels(gss_cat$rincome)